Baja California Sur: Pre-Columbian era

-Japanese archaeologist Harumi Fujita, who has been excavating the Cape Region since 1985, has carbon-dated remains from the Babisuri Shelter on the Isla Espíritu Santo to 40,000 years ago, placing the earliest habitation date in the Archaic period, though the majority of remains indicate indigenous people have constantly occupied the area from between 10,000 and 21,000 years ago.
-Evidence of early human habitation is found in primitive rock and cave paintings dating to 1700 BCE, created by hunting and gathering societies that lived in rock shelters.
+Japanese archaeologist Harumi Fujita, who has been excavating the Cape Region since 1985, has carbon-dated human remains from the Babisuri Shelter on the Isla Espíritu Santo to 40,000 years ago, placing the earliest habitation in the Archaic period, though the majority of remains indicate continuous human occupation of the area beginning 10,000 to 21,000 years ago.

+Evidence of human habitation is found in primitive rock and cave paintings dating to 1700 BCE that were created by hunting and gathering societies who lived in rock shelters.
 The state is one of five areas in the world with important concentrations of cave paintings.
 These paintings have an identifiable style and tend to be on a monumental scale with some figures as tall as 4 m.
 Most of the animals are painted in silhouette and depicted in movement, often being hunted by people.
 The best known site is the Great Mural Rock Art, which dates from 1700 BCE, located in the north of the state.
 Other important sites include Cueva de Palma, San Gregorio, Santa Teresa, Guadalupe, San Francisco, Cabo Pulmo, Santiago and San Borjita.
-The most important concentrations are in twelve square kilometer zone in the north of the state, centered on the Sierra de San Francisco.
-In sites near Comondú, Las Palmas and Cocheros, there are also arrowheads, utensils and petroglyphs.
+The most important concentrations are in a 12-square-kilometer zone in the north of the state, centered on the Sierra de San Francisco.
+In sites near Comondú, Las Palmas and Cocheros, arrowheads, utensils and petroglyphs have been found.
 Las Palmas contains secondary burials of human bones painted with red ochre.

-When the Spanish arrived, there were four main ethnic groups: the Pericúes in the south between Cabo San Lucas and La Paz, the Guaycuras in the area north of the Pericú to Loreto, the Monquis near Loreto and Cochimí in the middle of the peninsula.
-All were hunter/gatherers without agriculture or metalworking, but produced pottery.
-They also fished, but only the Pericúes had rafts.
+When the Spanish arrived, they referred to four main ethnic groups: the Pericúes in the south between Cabo San Lucas and La Paz, the Guaycuras in the area north of the Pericú to Loreto, the Monquis near Loreto, and the Cochimí in the middle of the peninsula.
+All were hunter/gatherers who produced pottery but were without agriculture or metalworking.
+They fished, but the only water transport was the rafts used by the Pericúes.